iyyel/celestial-outbreak/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-It is quite simple to get started with developing for **Celestial Outbreak**.
+It is quite simple to get started with installing or developing for **Celestial Outbreak**.

 ### Prerequisites